- Seniors often find themselves with limited mobility in older age, but it’s possible to increase that mobility.

 - It’s important for seniors to take safety precautions inside and outside of the home to prevent injury or physical limitations.

-As seniors grow older, they may develop physical disabilities, injuries, or limitations that can stop them from being as mobile as they’d like.
+As seniors age, they may develop physical disabilities or injuries that limit them from being as mobile as they’d like.
 Limited mobility or immobility is one of the most common age-related disabilities, with about 2 out of 3 seniors having experienced some struggle with walking or daily activities.
-Challenges with mobility can make aging and retirement living much more difficult, but there are plenty of options for seniors to help improve their mobility and keep their independence.
+Challenges with mobility can make aging and retirement living much more difficult, but there are plenty of options for the elderly to improve their mobility and keep their independence.

 Limited Mobility in the Elderly

 Limited mobility can impact mental and emotional health and quality of life.
-Without the ability to be as active as possible, seniors can lose the ability to exercise, go about their daily activities, go to the doctor, or socialize outside the home.
+Seniors may lose the ability to exercise, go about their daily activities, go to the doctor, or socialize outside the home.
 These limitations can lead to feelings of depression, as a lack of mobility can confine them to their home and isolate them from family and friends.
-It can also take away from a senior’s sense of independence, which is important to keep as they age and focus on themselves throughout retirement.
+It can also take away from a senior’s sense of independence, which is important to maintain throughout retirement.

 How to Improve Mobility in the Elderly

 Helping seniors increase or improve mobility requires the right combination of exercise and slight lifestyle modifications.
 Solutions to decreased mobility can be as simple as quick exercises in the home or minor diet changes.